Central $L$-values of newforms and local polynomials: Introduction and statement of results

-Theorems \ref{Thm: intro} to \ref{thm:Lvaluesexplicit} provide motivation to inspect the constants $c_{\infty}$ from equation \eqref{PDefinition} (resp.\ $\gamma_{k,N,DD_0}$ from Theorem \ref{thm:zagiersplitting}) closer.
-In fact, these numbers are related to so-called generalized Hurwitz class numbers $H(k,1,\ell,N;n)$, which were introduced by Pei and Wang \cite{PeiWang} in $2003$.
+Corollary \ref{cor:maintheoremexplicit} motivates us to inspect the constant $\gamma_{k,N,DD_0}$ closer.
+It turns out that they admit a representation in terms of so-called generalized Hurwitz class numbers $H(k,1,\ell,N;n)$, which were introduced by Pei and Wang \cite{PeiWang} in $2003$.
 We recall their explicit definition in Subsection \ref{Sec: CE series}.
-If $k>1$, these numbers generate the generalized Cohen--Eisenstein series associated to every $\ell \mid N$, which are higher level analogs of Cohen's classical half-integral weight Eisenstein series \cite{coh75}.
-If $k=1$, these numbers were investigated in a very recent preprint by Beckwith and the second author \cite{bemo}. \begin{thm} Let $k>1$ and $N \in \N$.
-Let $D_0 > 0$ be a fundamental discriminant, $D = \widetilde{D}f_D^2$ with fundamental discriminant $\widetilde{D} > 0$.
-Suppose that $N$ is square-free.
+These numbers are the Fourier coefficients of the generalized Cohen--Eisenstein series associated to every $\ell \mid N$.
+These Eisenstein series are modular forms of weight $k+\frac{1}{2}$ and level $4N$ in the plus space (excluding $\ell = 1$ if $k=1$), and thus are higher level analogs of Cohen's classical half-integral weight Eisenstein series \cite{coh75}.
+If $k=1$, these numbers were investigated in recent work by Beckwith and the second author \cites{bemo, bemo2}.
+If $k >1$, these numbers were examined by the second author in a follow-up paper \cite{mo3}. \begin{thm} Let $k>1$ and $N \in \N$.
+Suppose that $N$ is odd and square-free.
+Let $D_0 > 0$ be a fundamental discriminant, and $D > 0$ be a discriminant.
 Then, we have

 \end{thm}